Massipssa/Docs/bgd/zookeeper/concepts.md

 * Maintain a stats structure
 * Can store data and have children at same time
-* Stores informations (last version, transaction Id of laste transation, ...)
+* Stores information (last version, transaction Id of laste transation, ...)
 * Have ACL (create, write, read, delete and admin)
 * Support authentication username / password
 * Client can set **watcher** on znode to get notified when change occurs